usdigitalresponse/univaf/README.md

 Load data about COVID-19 vaccine appointment availability from a variety of different sources.

+Data about each vaccination location is written as a single line of JSON on STDOUT, so you can pipe or stream the output to other files or programs for processing.
+Informational messages are available on STDERR.

-Supported sources: cvsApi, cvsScraper, cvsSmart, njvss, riteAidApi, vaccinespotter, waDoh
+Supported sources: albertsonsMhealth, albertsonsScraper, cdcApi, cvsApi, cvsScraper, cvsSmart, heb, hyvee, krogerSmart, njvss, prepmod, riteAidApi, riteAidSmart, riteAidScraper, vaccinespotter, vtsGeo, waDoh, walgreensSmart

-Commands:
-  univaf-loader [sources..]
-Load data about COVID-19 vaccine appointment
-                                availability from a
-                                variety of different sources.

-                                Supported sources: cvsApi, cvsScraper, cvsSmart,
-                                njvss, riteAidApi, vaccinespotter, waDoh
-                                                                       [default]
-  univaf-loader server          Start a web server that loads vaccine
-                                appointment availability when an
-                                HTTP POST request is made to "/".

-                                Use the "PORT" environment variable to specify what port to listen on.
+Exit codes:
+- 90: An unhandled error occurred.
+- 91: An error occurred in one of the requested sources.
+- 92: An error occurred in all of the requested sources.

 Options:
   --version                 Show version number                        [boolean] --help                    Show help                                  [boolean] --send                    Send availability info to the API specified by the
-                           environment variable API_URL                [boolean] --compact                Output JSON as a single line                [boolean] --states                 Comma-separated list of states to query for multi-state sources (e.g. vaccinespotter)    [string] --vaccinespotter-states  Overrides the `--states` option for vaccinespotter [string] --rite-aid-states        Overrides the `--states` option for riteAidApi [string]
+                            environment variable API_URL.
+If set, data will not be written to STDOUT.                      [boolean] --compact                 Output JSON as a single line               [boolean] --states                  Comma-separated list of states to query for multi-state sources (e.g. cvsSmart).
+If not
+                            specified all relevant states for the requested sources will be checked.                    [string] --hide-missing-locations  If a previously found location stops being returned by a source, output it with `is_public: false`.
+Only use this with sources that are "authoritative" -- that is, you expect them to output a *complete* list of whatever type of locations they cover.
+                            ("Previously found" locations are loaded from the server specified by the API_URL environment
+                            variable.
+This is currently only supported by the `prepmod` source.)                         [boolean] --rate-limit              Only make this many HTTP requests per second.
+(Only applies to the Rite Aid sources for now.)   [number] --filter-stale-data       Don't report records with stale data.      [boolean] --stale-threshold         Consider records older than this many milliseconds to be stale.            [number] [default: 86400000]
 ```